vivekvasu/SeleniumTestingDemo/InterviewPrep.md

         }

 **What is the difference between driver.CurrentWindowHandle and driver.WindowHandles ?**\
   driver.CurrentWindowHandle returns the address of the current browser tab, where the control is.
-It's return type is String
+It's return type is String\

 	driver.WindowHandles returns address of all open browser tabs and its return type is collection of String

 **How can I perform drag and drop ?**\
-	Use Actions Class
+	//Use Actions Class
 	IWebElement source = driver.FindElement(By.XPath("//span[text()='Draggable 3']"));
        	IWebElement target = driver.FindElement(By.CssSelector("#mydropzone"));
        	Actions action = new Actions(driver);
         action.DragAndDrop(source, target);
        	action.Perform();

 **How to take a screenshot in selenium ?**\
-	We have to cast driver to an Interface ITakesScreenshot;
+	We have to cast driver to an Interface ITakesScreenshot;\
 	ITakesScreenshot takesScreenshot = driver as ITakesScreenshot;
         takesScreenshot.GetScreenshot().SaveAsFile("screenshot.jpeg", ScreenshotImageFormat.Jpeg);

 **What are the different waits in selenium ?
 Which is best ?**\
 	Implicit Wait\
+	The Implicit Wait in Selenium is used to tell the web driver to wait for a certain amount of time before it throws a “No Such Element Exception”.
+The default setting is 0.
+Once we set the time, the web driver will wait for the element for that time before throwing an exception.\

 	Explicit Wait\
 	Fluent Wait\